wg-osr/walkerga.github.io/class/fi_hobgoblin.md

 </details>

 <ins>Starting Equipment</ins><br>
-A Leather Armor, a Weapon of your choice, and choose one of a 10' Chain, two crappy goblin Shanks (1D4 damage), or a Stink Bomb
+A Leather Armor, a Weapon of your choice, and choose one of a 10' Chain, two crappy Shivs (1D4 damage), or a Stink Bomb

 <ins>Starting Skills (+5)</ins><br>
-Your choice of Wolfrider, Legionnaire, Dumpyard Bully, or Goblin Herder
+Your choice of Wolf Rider, Legionnaire, Dumpyard Bully, or Goblin Slaver

 For every Hobgoblin template you have, you can gain one extra _Goblin Minion_.

 **A:** Goblin Minions, Taller Goblin<br>
-**B:** Gobleadership<br>
+**B:** Bad Leadership<br>
 **C:** Bugbeardom<br>
 **D:** Goblin Legion<br>